nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-04-23-self-serve-registration.md

 6. Back office staff review this information and determine an outcome.
 7. Once the registration request is approved the SRO signs the GDL for that organisations and provides bank details.

-We have already done work around step 2 which is described in the design history post <a href="../self-serve-eligibility">understanding whether the service is right for my organisation</a>.
+We have already done work around step 2 which is described in the design history post <a href="../self-serve-eligibility">Helping self-serve users to understand eligibility</a>.

 To allow users to save and finish at a later date and to improve the security of how we allow access to these in progress registrations, we decided that users must first create an authenticated account in the service.